Home Acquisition Interest and Home Equity Interest Changes

 - Reverse mortgage debt proceeds used to acquire, build or substantially improve the residence would be treated as acquisition debt, while reverse mortgage funds used for any other purpose would be treated as home equity debt.

 - There are tracing rules for so-called “mixed-use mortgages,” where a portion is acquisition debt and a portion is not.

 - Debt incurred to acquire, build, or substantially improve a residence, but is not secured by that residence (for example, debt secured by the underlying securities in an investment account), does not qualify as qualified acquisition debt.
 This is treated as personal interest , which is not deductible.

 The definitions and classification of debt as home acquisition or home equity are the same under the new law, and both types still require the debt be secured by the residence.
 The implication of the TCJA is that there are new debt principal limits on acquisition debt and a different alternative minimum tax (AMT) treatment.
-Note that there were some grandfather provisions for existing mortgages and for the remaining debt balance of refinanced mortgages and homes that were under a binding written contact when the law was passed.
-However, there is no grandfather provision for existing home equity debt.
+Note that there were some legacy provisions for existing mortgages and for the remaining debt balance of refinanced mortgages and homes that were under a binding written contact when the law was passed.
+However, there is no legacy provision for existing home equity debt.

 If you currently have outstanding home equity debt, be prepared to lose the interest deduction starting in the 2018 tax year.
 Since that debt is not deductible, you should consider paying off any home equity debt.

 If the interest on the home equity debt is not deductible, you could consider ways that could potentially make it a deductible interest expense.
 For example, consider converting the property to an investment rental property or use it for a trade or business.